Workouts and fitness in 2018

 I first joined a gym in 2004 when work offered a discount with a local chain.
 Getting to the gym had always been a matter of distance for me.
 If it was easy to get there, I’d do it.
 I’ve rarely travelled far to work out.
 For years I only went 1-2 times a week.
 Once I became a freelancer it became harder as I was often not working within reach of a gym in my chain.
 During these months weekends were my only opportunity.

-When I worked at Collective near Angel there was a Virgin Active nearby allowing me to squeeze in lunchtime workouts and step up my frequency again to a steady 3 days a week.
+When I worked at an agency near Angel there was a Virgin Active nearby allowing me to squeeze in lunchtime workouts and step up my frequency again to a steady 3 days a week.

 When I started working for myself and then founded Every Interaction with Neil, we were based in Old St for the first 4-5 years where again I had access to a gym which I visited several times a week.
 But running a business left me less reliably available so consistency suffered.